 Visuals that are not automatically included with Power BI are referred to as custom visuals.
 Custom visuals can be imported into Power BI from external websites such as Microsoft AppSource or from internal sources such as your organizational store.
 Importing custom visuals requires edit permissions to the report.
-To learn about these add-in visuals, visit Visuals in Power BI.
+To learn about these add-in visuals, visit Custom visuals in Power BI.

 List of visuals available in Power BI

 All of these visuals can be found in Power BI dashboards and reports, and specified in Q&A. To learn how to interact with visuals, see Interact with visuals in reports, dashboards, and apps

 Area charts: basic (layered) and stacked

 The basic area chart is based on the line chart with the area between the axis and line filled in.
 Area charts emphasize the magnitude of change over time, and can be used to draw attention to the total value across a trend.
 For example, data that represents profit over time can be plotted in an area chart to emphasize the total profit.

 Bar and column charts

 Bar charts are the standard for looking at a specific value across different categories.